MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 > - For public preview, data ingestion is limited to 100,000 articles per ingestion run.
 > - Only a unique combination of root URL, site map URL, and language filters are allowed.

 ## Edit search providers

 After you have added the search providers, you can also make changes, if required.
-The changes made will appear in the subsequent ingestion run.
+The changes made will reflect in the subsequent ingestion run.
 To edit search providers:

 1. In the Customer Service admin center site map, select **Knowledge** in **Experiences**.
 The Knowledge page appears.
-1. In the **Integrated search providers** section, select **Manage**.
+1. In the **Integrated search providers (Preview)** section, select **Manage**.
-1. Select the active or inactive search provider that you want to make changes to from the dropdown list and then select **Edit**.
+1. Select the **Active integrated search providers** or the **Inactive integrated search providers** from the dropdown list, and then select the search provider that you want to make changes to.
+1. Select **Edit**.
 1. On the **Search provider details** page, select the specific tab where you want to make your changes and select **Save and Close** after you have made your changes.

 ## Deactivate search providers

-When you deactivate a search provider, the ingestion of newly created or updated articles from the search provider will stop and the articles that have already been ingested will no longer appear in the search results.
+When you deactivate a search provider, the ingestion of newly created or updated articles from the search provider stops and the articles that have already been ingested will no longer appear in the search results.

 > [!NOTE]
 > If you have a custom layer on Knowledge Articles Quick find view, you will need to add msdyn_integratedsearchproviderid in View columns and Find columns for articles to stop appearing in the search results.